curedao/docs/technical-litepaper-v1.md

 ![](assets/diagrams/simplfied-platform-architecture-diagram.png)

-# ☠ Introduction and Challenges

-## The Problem: You and Everyone You Love Will Suffer and Die
+# The Problem: You and Everyone You Love Will Suffer and Die

 [150,000](https://www.weforum.org/agenda/2020/05/how-many-people-die-each-day-covid-19-coronavirus/) people die every single day by preventable degenerative diseases.
 For perspective, this is equivalent to: